norman/friendly_id/Guide.md

     @city = City.create(:name => "Buenos Aires", :country => @country)
     @city.friendly_id # will be "buenos-aires-argentina"

+One word of caution: in the example above, if the country's name were updated, say, to "Argentine Republic", the city's friendly_id would not be automatically updated.
+For this reason, it's a good idea to avoid using frequently-updated relations as a part of the friendly_id.

 ## Using a Custom Method to Process the Slug Text

 If the built-in slug text handling options don't work for your application,